gxli/Adjacent-Correlation-Analysis/README.rst

 which is the equivalent to the Pearson correlation coefficient.

+The *adjacent correlation plot* is a representation of these correlations in the phase space.

 -------------------------------------------------
-Superimpose correlations using stokes parameters
+Superimpose correlations using Stokes parameters
 -------------------------------------------------

-To superimpose the adjacent correlation vectors on the density map, we can use Stokes parameters.
+To superimpose the adjacent correlation vectors, we can use Stokes parameters.
 The Stokes parameters are a set of four parameters that describe the polarization state of light.
-In this case, we can use them to represent the correlation vectors in the phase space.
+In this case, we can use them to represent the correlation vectors.

 In the :math:`p_1-p_2` space, the correlation vector is